exfinen/zk-toolkit/README.md

 # zk-toolkit
-Cryptographic primitives library built from scratch
+Cryptographic primitive library built from scratch

 ## Goal
-To implement cryptographic primitives in the simplest form without any optimization
+To implement cryptographic primitives in the simplest form without using any optimization

 ## What's implemented so far
 - BLS12-381